 The Company performs its broadcasting license impairment test by using the Greenfield method at the market level.
 Each market's broadcasting licenses are combined into a single unit of accounting for purposes of testing impairment, as the broadcasting licenses in each market are operated as a single asset.
 The broadcasting licenses are assessed for recoverability at the market level.
 Potential impairment is identified by comparing the fair value of a market's broadcasting licenses to its carrying value.
-The Greenfield method is a discounted cash flow approach (a 10-year income model) assuming a start-up scenario in which the only assets held by an investor are broadcasting licenses.
+The Greenfield method is a discounted cash flow approach (a ten-year income model) assuming a start-up scenario in which the only assets held by an investor are broadcasting licenses.
 The Company's fair value analysis contains assumptions based upon past experience, reflects expectations of industry observers and includes judgments about future performance using industry normalized information for an average station within a certain market.
 The cash flow projections for the broadcasting licenses include significant judgments and assumptions relating to the market share and profit margin of an average station within a market based upon market size and station type, the forecasted growth rate of each radio market (including long-term growth rate) and the discount rate.
-Changes in the Company's estimates of the fair value of these assets could result in material future period write-downs of the carrying value of the Company's broadcasting licenses.
+Changes in the Company's broadcasting licenses.